RadicalLedger/zedeid-did-method-key/ReadMe.md

 # DID Method Key

-Library for generating and working with Ed25519VerificationKey2018 key pairs
+Library for generating and working with Ed25519VerificationKey2018 key pairs.

 # Installation